Skip to content

 OnDemand retention

-A model-loading policy that loads the model when an agent needs it and unloads it when no agent still needs it.
+A model-loading policy that loads a language / embedding / STT / TTS model when an agent (or voice input / TTS / embedding use) needs it and unloads it when unused — after DestroyAgent, or when the next validated model load sweeps idle OnDemand entries across all four caches.
 Trades memory for latency.
 Opposite of Pinned retention.

 Context (KV)